 UK and US lawyers are used to an inheritance tax regime where (only) the estate as such is being taxed.
-In that system, it does not matter too much, who the beneficiary is and where he or she is domiciled.
+Within that system, it does not matter too much who the beneficiary is and where he or she is domiciled.

-The German Inheritance Tax concept works entirely differently (basics explained here).
-Instead, it taxes the individual beneficiary.
-However, if that beneficiary is domiciled outside Germany, the German IHT code also taxes the estate.
-In other words, to a British lawyer, German IHT also does apply in surprisingly many circumstances, namely:
+The German Inheritance Tax concept, however, works entirely differently (basics explained here).
+Instead of taxing the estate itself, it taxes each individual beneficiary.
+However, if that beneficiary is domiciled outside of Germany, the German IHT code also taxes the estate.
+In other words, to a British lawyer, German IHT does apply in surprisingly many circumstances, namely:

 - (i) the deceased has been resident in Germany (domicile is not required, simple residency triggers German IHT); or